 Water: Keep soil lightly moist.
 It's best to water cyclamen plant near the edge of the pot, not over the crown, which may cause it to rot.
 Or water from below by placing pot in a saucer of tepid water for no more than 20 minutes.

-Humidity: Raise the humidity with a room humidifier or a humidity tray.
+Humidity: Moderate humidity.
+Raise the humidity with a room humidifier or a humidity tray.

 Soil: Good-quality all-purpose potting mix